apache/openwhisk/tools/ubuntu-setup/README.md

 ## Deploy

 If you want to deploy OpenWhisk locally in a single VM using Ansible, follow the instructions in [ansible/README.md](../../ansible/README.md) to deploy and teardown.

-If you want to deploy a distributed OpenWhisk across multiple VMs, follow the instructions in [ansible/README_DISTRIBUTED.md](../../ansible/README_DISTRIBUTED.md) to deploy and teardown.

 Once deployed, several Docker containers will be running in your deployment.
 You can check that containers are running by using the docker cli with the command  `docker ps`.